Published July 9, 2026 · 15 min read

 How much do career assessments cost?

 Most follow a freemium model: the assessment is free and the full report is paid.
 O*NET is entirely free.
 16Personalities is free with an optional premium upgrade.
-CareerExplorer, Truity, and CareerFitter let you take the test free and charge for the detailed report.
-Make the Leap is free to take, with optional deep-dive plans from $29 to $99.
+Truity and CareerFitter let you take the test free and charge for the detailed report; CareerExplorer's matches and reports are currently free with registration.
+Make the Leap is free to take, with optional career deep-dives at $29 (Brief) and $79 (Roadmap).
 Prices drift, so confirm on each site - the figures here are current as of this article's last-updated date.

 Are career assessments accurate?